There are rules lenders or repossession agents must follow when repossessing goods.

 The repossession rules apply:

-if your business has taken an interest in consumer goods to secure a credit contract
+if your business has taken an interest in consumer goods to secure a consumer credit contract

 you have the right to repossess the goods and/or a right to enter premises to repossess or inspect them, and

-the borrow is in default or the goods are at risk.
+the borrower is in default or the goods are at risk.

 What cannot be repossessed?